-Energy consumption in New CaledoniaThe most important measure in the energy balance of New Caledonia is the total consumption of
+Energy consumption in New CaledoniaThe most important figure in the energy balance of New Caledonia is the total consumption of

 2.74 billion kWhof electric energy per year.
 Per capita this is an average of 10,106 kWh.

 New Caledonia can provide itself completely with self-produced energy.
-The total production of all electric energy producing facilities is 3 bn kWh, also 108% of own requirements.
+The total production of all electric energy producing facilities is three bn kWh, also 108% of own requirements.
 The rest of the self-produced energy is either exported into other countries or unused.
 Along with pure consumptions the production, imports and exports play an important role.
 Other energy sources such as natural gas or crude oil are also used.

 Back to overview: New Caledonia

 100.0% of the country's population (as of 2020) has access to electricity.